-"Invalid Position Fix" - indicates the GPS receiver is on, but was unable to get a valid
+"Invalid Position Fix" - indicates the GPS receiver is on, but was unable to get a valid position fix.
+A report is still written to the SBD buffer.

 If no <GPS Status> is displayed, it can be assumed that the GPS receiver is on and a report with a valid position fix was written to the SBD buffer.